clvv/fasd/README.md

 Fasd has three matching modes: default, case-insensitive, and fuzzy.

-For a given set of queries (the set of command-line arguments passed to fasd), A path is a match if and only if:
+For a given set of queries (the set of command-line arguments passed to fasd), a path is a match if and only if:

 1. Queries match the path *in order*.
 2. The last query matches the *last segment* of the path.